Canada Protection Plan offers an array of simplified issue and underwritten products to suit your clients’ life insurance needs

 Eligibility is subject to the application questions.
 Duration of time since offence, as well as pending charges, sentencing, conviction, incarceration, and probation details are all taken into consideration.
 Please refer to the application and contact us with any questions.

 Applicants must be Canadian Citizens or Landed Immigrants.
-Applicants with a valid work permit will be considered for coverage up to a maximum of $250,000.
+Applicants with a valid work or study permit will be considered for coverage up to a maximum of $250,000.